 Review: Acecook Jonetz Rich Tonkotsu Flavor Noodles

-Here’s another product found in Guam that I never knew existed: Acecook Jonetz Rich Tonkotsu Flavor Noodles.
+Here's another product found in Guam that I never knew existed: Acecook Jonetz Rich Tonkotsu Flavor Noodles.
 A little explanation here is probably warranted.
-In Japan, there’s a chain of convenience stores called Don Quijote, affectionately called “Donki” for short.
-There are other Donki locations in other countries, and those international locations are under the name “Don Don Donki,” like the one in Guam where this cup was purchased.
-The official original store brand for Donki is “Jonetz.”
-So this tonkotsu cup is made by Acecook with the Jonetz branding for exclusive sale in Donki convenience stores.
-Hope that all made sense, since I’ve got one more product besides this one with the Jonetz branding on it to review next time.
-Let’s get onto this one though!
+In Japan, there's a chain of convenience stores called Don Quijote, affectionately called "Donki" for short.
+There are other Donki locations in other countries, and those international locations are under the

 Review: Acecook Sapporo Rich Miso Ramen

-Here’s a Japanese variety I got out of the very final ZenPop ramen subscription box that I haven’t tried yet.
-The official product name according to ZenPop is “Acecook Nomihosu Ippai Gotouchi-hen Sapporo Noukou Miso Ramen,” although you can find this online under the name “Acecook Sapporo Rich Miso Ramen.”
+Here's a Japanese variety I got out of the very final ZenPop ramen subscription box that I haven't tried yet.
+The official product name according to ZenPop is "Acecook Nomihosu Ippai Gotouchi-hen Sapporo Noukou Miso Ramen," although you can find this online under the name "Acecook Sapporo Rich Miso Ramen."
+I really hate that ZenPop

-Today, I’m reviewing Acecook Hao Hao Saté Onion, and to be perfectly frank, I’m not sure what this flavor is supposed to be.
-“Saté onion” doesn’t point to anything I can find via Google (aside from this specific product), so I’m going into this review trying to figure out what Acecook is aiming for – is it Indonesian satay with peanut and grilled meat notes, or the Vietnamese saté chili-lemongrass condiment?
+Today, I'm reviewing Acecook Hao Hao Saté Onion Noodles, and to be perfectly frank, I’m not sure what this flavor is supposed to be.
+“Saté onion” doesn’t point to anything I can find via Google (aside from this specific product), so I’m going into this review trying to figure out what Acecook is aiming for - is it Indonesian satay with peanut and grilled meat notes, or the Vietnamese saté chili-lemongrass condiment?
 Neither of those things really makes me think of oniony noodles, so the origin of the name here is a bit of a mystery.